Research Shows Girls at Playworks Schools Get More Physical Activity

 girl playing on playgroundFindings from Mathematica Policy Research shed light on the transformative power of Playworks’ programming in shaping the physical activity habits of young girls.

 The study revealed that girls attending Playworks partner schools spent significantly more time engaged in vigorous physical activity compared to their counterparts in non-Playworks schools.
-This increase in physical activity among girls was attributed to the inclusive and intentional play environment fostered by Playworks.
+This increase in physical activity among girls was attributed to the inviting and intentional play environment fostered by Playworks.

 As part of the study, 29 schools were randomly assigned to either receive Playworks services for one full school year or act as a control group.
 Using a combination of accelerometers and recess observation, researchers gather data to create a comprehensive picture of the program’s effects on both boys and girls.